-The Chinese New Year, also known as the Spring Festival or Lunar New Year, is a celebration with deep cultural significance filled with traditions to gain good fortune.
+The Lunar New Year is a celebration with deep cultural significance filled with traditions to gain good fortune.
 For example, the tradition of eating dumplings is believed to bring prosperity in the new year.
 Every year the actual date varies, as it is dependent upon the new moon and the sun, usually falling between January 21st and February 20th.
 Also, there is a Chinese Zodiac associated with every year, and people born within the year are believed to have the traits associated with the Chinese Zodiac.
 This year is the Ox, which represents diligence, dependence, strength, and determination with lucky colors of yellow, white, and green.
 Find out your Chinese Zodiac here.

 Let’s learn about how one of our operators in the region celebrates this holiday: